Russian battleship Petropavlovsk (1911): Construction and career

 Marat took part in the 1937 Coronation Review in Britain.
 Her participation in the Winter War was minimal as she bombarded Finnish 10 in coast defense guns one time at Saarenpää in the Koivisto Islands with 133 high explosive shells before the Gulf of Finland iced over.
 In early 1940 her anti-aircraft armament was reinforced.
-She exchanged her elderly 3-inch "Lender" guns for modern 76.2 mm 34-K guns and two twin-gun 76.2 mm 81-K mounts were mounted on her quarter deck.
+She exchanged her elderly 3-inch "Lender" guns for modern 76.2 mm 34-K guns and two twin-gun 76.2 mm 81-K mounts were mounted on her quarterdeck.
 The magazines for these guns were situated in the rearmost casemates on each beam, which lost their 120 mm guns.
 At some point six automatic 37 mm 70-K guns were also added.
 These additions boosted her displacement to 26700 t at full load.
 She sailed to Tallinn shortly after the Soviets occupied Estonia, although she returned to Kronstadt on 20 June 1941, two days before the German invasion of Russia began.
 Marat opened fire on troop positions of the German 18th Army from the Leningrad Sea Canal on 8 September.
 She was lightly damaged by German 15 cm guns on 16 September.

 She was sunk at her moorings on 23 September 1941 by two near-simultaneous hits by 1000 kg bombs near the forward superstructure.
 They caused the explosion of the forward magazine which heaved the turret up, blew the superstructure and forward funnel over to starboard and demolished the forward part of the hull from frames 20 to 57.
 326 men were killed and the ship gradually settled to the bottom in 11 m of water.
 Her sinking is commonly credited to the Stuka pilot Oberleutnant Hans-Ulrich Rudel of III./StG 2, but Rudel dropped only one of the two bombs.
 The rear part of the ship was later refloated and she was used as a floating battery although all of her 120 mm guns were removed.
 Initially only the two rearmost turrets were operable, but the second turret was repaired by the autumn of 1942.
 She fired a total of 1,971 twelve-inch shells during the siege of Leningrad.
 In December 1941 granite slabs 40–60 mm thick from the nearby harbor walls were laid on her decks to reinforce her deck protection.
 Another transverse bulkhead was built behind frame 57 and the space between them was filled with concrete to prevent her sinking if the original bulkhead was ruptured.